 Sleeps 1 dog and 6 humans

-A seriously stylish interior awaits behind the door of Taskar, immaculate holiday apartment in the centre of Rye.
-Set down a charming, cobbled passageway, which is so characteristic of the town, the Indian inspired décor unites an eclectic mix of antique furniture, pops of colour and luxurious modern touches.
+A seriously stylish interior awaits behind the door of Taskar, an immaculate holiday apartment in the centre of Rye.
+Set down a charming, cobbled passageway, which is so characteristic of the town, the Indian-inspired décor unites an eclectic mix of antique furniture, pops of colour and luxurious modern touches.

 Spiral flights of stairs, exposed beams and rooftop views add to its unique allure and make it a top choice for a trip to Rye with family and friends.

 Why your dog will love it: There are dog-friendly pubs just a short walk from the front door!